-See Note 1 (xxiii) for an explanation of fair value and the fair value level.
+See Note 1 Accounting Policies (section xxiii.
+Fair Value Measurement) for an explanation of fair value and the fair value level.

 Fair Value Hierarchy

 Details of the council's surplus assets and investment properties, as at 31 March, are as follows: